 Our spectroscopic coverage of SN 2016coi is dense, with 55 spectra in total.
-These are presented as a select time series in Figure 9 and fully in Figures C1, C2, C3, and C4 in Appendix C. Our spectral observations average one spectrum every two days until two months after the date of classification.
-The spectral sequence here is sufficiently dense to follow the evolution of features between 4000 A and 8000 Å during the photospheric phase in detail, when the SN is defined by absorption features rather than emission lines.
+These are presented as a select time series in Fig. 9 and fully in Figs C1 -C4 in Appendix C. Our spectral observations average one spectrum every 2 d until 2 months after the date of classification.
+The spectral sequence here is sufficiently dense to follow the evolution of features between 4000 and 8000 Å during the photospheric phase in detail, when the SN is defined by absorption features rather than emission lines.
 Late time spectroscopy follows the SN from the photospheric phase and extends into the early nebular phase.
-The first indication of transition into the nebular phase is seen at around $\sim +63$ d, shown in Figure 9, as the $[OI]\lambda\lambda$ 6300, 6363 emission line is clear to see around 6300 Å. It is absent in the spectrum ten days previous.
-This line continues to become more prominent against the fading continuum flux for the next month.
-Comparison with the colour evolution of g-r in Figure 4 shows that as this feature gets stronger the colour curve turns from blue to red, the reversal of the blue-ward evolution occurs on day +110 and it is around this time that the SN can be considered to be in the nebular phase as emission lines dominate the flux.
+The first indication of transition into the nebular phase is seen at around ~ +63 d, shown in Fig. 9, as the $[O_1]\lambda\lambda$ 6300, 6363 emission line is clear to see around 6300 Å. It is absent